 Make sure that all your notes are in good condition.
 Old, torn or marked notes are often refused by the banks and shops.
-Please ensure your notes are dated post 2013 and do not have a serial number starting with CB.
-When buying US Dollars before you travel it is best to ask for clean notes with no tears or markings.
+Please ensure your notes are dated 2013 onwards and do not have a serial number starting with CB.
 It can be difficult using US\$100 bills in Ecuador, Peru and Bolivia so if possible, bring US\$50 bills for these countries.
 Some travellers worry about carrying so much cash with them, however all Oasis Overland trucks are equipped with an onboard safe for the security of your money and passport.
 Please also remember that Visas, where required, need to be paid for in US dollars cash only.